Fadettes of Boston: Background and history

+During the 19th and 20th centuries, women faced discrimination in the music industry; according to Anna Macleod, women were allowed to play music, but their choice of instruments was severely limited.
+Instruments such as pianos, guitars, and harps were tolerated due to their delicate sound equivalent to the soprano voice.
+Additionally, these types of instruments, as noted by Maureen Buja of Interlude, did not interfere with the graceful image that women were expected to portray, and Macleod states that the instruments did not ruin their "natural and graceful" postures.
+Other late 19th-century writers attributed the characteristics of music, such as being the "interpreter and language of the emotions", to women.
+On the other hand, according to classical music critic John Sullivan Dwight, string instruments such as violins, violas, and cellos were seen as inappropriate for women to play.
+Additionally, Prussian composer Gustave Kerker, writing for the Musical Standard, discouraged women from playing wind and brass instruments, and women were told that they were not strong or skilled enough for larger instruments such as tubas and drums.

-During the 19th and 20th centuries, women faced discrimination in the musical industry.
-This led to the rise of all-women orchestras, originally known as lady orchestras.
-American musicologist Judith Tick notes that the popularity of lady orchestras stemmed from their exploitation of gender discrimination by playing instruments that were typically reserved for men.
-One of the more notable ensembles was the Fadette Ladies' Orchestra, established in 1888 by conductor Caroline B. Nichols and musician Ethel Atwood, making Nichols one of the first female professional orchestra conductors in the United States.
+This discrimination led to the rise of all-women orchestras, originally known as lady orchestras, with some of the earliest known examples being the Vienna Ladies Orchestra in 1867, alongside others in New York City and Boston that were formed in the early 1870s.
+American musicologist Judith Tick, as well as Christine Ammer in Unsung: A History of Women in American Music (2001), note that the popularity of lady orchestras stemmed from their exploitation of gender discrimination by playing instruments that were typically reserved for men.
+One of the more notable women's ensembles was the Fadette Ladies' Orchestra, (Note: Also known as the Boston Fadette Lady Orchestra, Fadette Woman's Orchestra, the Fadette Ladies Orchestra, and the Boston Fadettes Ladies Brass Quartette) established on October 1, 1888, by conductor and violinist Caroline B. Nichols (Note: Her surname was misspelled as Nicholas by Maureen Buja (2018).) and musician Ethel Atwood, making Nichols one of the first female orchestra conductors in the United States.
+Nichols was previously a founder of and violinist for the Marion Osgood Ladies Orchestra, which she left after deeming the orchestra's rules too restrictive.

-The group incorporated in 1895 as the Fadettes of Boston, named after Fanchon Fadette, the titular character of George Sand's novel La Petite Fadette.
-The name was chosen for the orchestra as, like the character herself, they strived to bring happiness to their audience.
-The original group of 6 expanded to 20 by 1898, the same year vaudeville manager B.F.
-Keith booked the Fadettes into his theatres across the United States.
-The orchestra included violinists, violists, and drummers, and included musicians such as Annie Andros Hawley, Mildred Rogers, and violinist Lillian Thain.
-Nichols, who received financial support from her brother-in-law, was in charge of the orchestra for 30 years, having musically and professionally trained over 600 women.
+The group was incorporated in 1895 as the Fadettes of Boston, named after Fanchon Fadette, the titular character of George Sand's novel La Petite Fadette.
+The name was chosen for the orchestra, as, like the character herself, they strived to bring happiness to their audience.
+Originally a sextet, the number of members rose to 20 by 1898, the same year B.F.
+Keith booked the group into his theatres.
+The orchestra toured across the United States and Canada, and included violinists, violists, and drummers, as well as musicians such as Annie Andros Hawley, Mildred Rogers, and violinist Lillian Thain.
+Nichols was in charge of the orchestra for 30 years, having musically and professionally trained over 600 women.